Library Instruction Policy

 Reference and Instruction Department

-The Reference and Instruction Department offers comprehensive research support that empowers students to question, learn, and grow in confidence and academic success.
-We provide expert assistance navigating the wide range of resources available in the library through a variety of mediums, including in-person consultations and a 24/7 chat service.
-Library instruction sessions teach classes to locate, evaluate, and use information ethically, while personalized research assistance helps students master the (sometimes murky) research process at their point of need.
-Librarians are also committed to supporting the work of faculty both as teachers and researchers through collaborations that enhance access to high quality resources for scholarly inquiry and investigation.
-The Reference and Instruction Department is committed to the continued growth and success of the entire LMU community by fostering information literacy and academic research skills for LMU and beyond.
+The library's reference and instruction team offers comprehensive research support that empowers students to question, learn, and grow in confidence and academic success.
+Our library instructions sessions teach students to locate, evaluate, and use information ethically, while personalized research assistance helps students master the research process at their point of need.
+We are also committed to supporting the work of faculty both as teachers and researchers through collaborations that enhance access to high quality resources for scholarly inquiry and investigation.

-Guidelines have been developed to provide students with the most effective learning experience.
-For library instruction to be effective, it must be tied to a class assignment.
+We are committed to the continued growth and success of the entire LMU community by fostering information literacy and academic research skills for LMU and beyond.
+We have developed guidelines that provide students with the most effective learning experience.
+For our library instruction to be effective, it must be tied to a class assignment.
 This gives students the motivation and opportunity to apply what they have learned.
-To give our librarian instructors enough time to schedule and prepare for the class, we ask that classroom instructors do the following:

 - Request library instruction sessions at least two weeks in advance.